2PacIsAlive/clippy/README.md

 # Clippy
-_Autonomous paperclip generator, converting all matter in the universe to paperclips, one click at a time_
+_Autonomous paperclip generator, converting all matter in your universe to paperclips, one click at a time_

 ## Run
 1. Open a fresh instance of [Universal Paperclips](https://www.decisionproblem.com/paperclips/index2.html) in your browser.